 A man of his word, Belichick’s Patriots erased a 25-point deficit to beat the Atlanta Falcons in the greatest Super Bowl comeback ever last February, 34-28.

-Automotive dealers considering a switch in their CRM can surely take a page from the coach’s playbook.
+Automotive dealers considering a switch in their dealership's CRM can surely take a page from the coach’s playbook.

 Today, changing CRM software is the second largest undertaking for a dealership, just behind changing a dealer management system (DMS), and can be the second largest expense in a dealership.